xmess7/Daily_Open_Strategy/README.md

 Hi, this is my attempt at creating the authors simple and effective approach.
 Hope it benefits anyone now and in the future :).

 # Versions v12.0

+2023.10.27

  -  added news functions (getNews()  news_filter()) and broker getBrokerGMTOffset() (line 271)
  -  change big candle filter: use only on initial trade not grid  (line 721)
  -  added maxTrades to input
- -  updated lines 555,591. made result SkipBuy or SkipSell.
-Do nothing if basket is + during Grid trading
+ -  updated gridTP code so that EA only used gridTP for closing trades during Grid trading

 # Versions v11.0